 THC Stops Neuropathic Pain

-The activation of CB1 Receptors reduces the sensation of pain in the animal body; THC is able to reduce pain.
+The activation of CB1 Receptors reduces the sensation of pain in the animal body.

 Chronic pain is the most common reason for taking medical cannabis.
 Neuropathic pain is a form of chronic pain relating to injury or disease of the nerves.
 There are a number of studies, including large, human clinical trials, on the effectiveness of cannabis for treating and managing chronic neuropathic pain.
 So, what is the science behind cannabis as a treatment for neuropathic pain?
 How does it work?